-The snapshot feature does not apply to CXFS or DMF filesystems.
+Note: The snapshot feature is not available with CXFS or DMF filesystems, or for iSCSI exported block devices.

 The XVM snapshot feature provides the ability to create virtual point-in-time images of an XFS filesystem without causing a service interruption.